-This project is subject to the WCO because the application is for a new PPS.
+This project is subject to the WCO because this is a new PPS.
 This project is also subject to the 2018 Environmental Technical Manual (ETM).
-Type 1 Tree Conservation Plan TCP1-001-2023 was submitted with the subject application and requires revisions, to be found in conformance with the WCO.
+Type 1 Tree Conservation Plan TCP1-001-2023 was submitted with the subject PPS and requires revisions, to be found in conformance with the WCO.